ngrootscholten/threadline/docs/VISION.md

 ## The Solution

 **Threadline** guides you to structure **active documentation** right inside your repository, alongside your code.
-Then we run massively parallel AI-powered code reviews—each focused on a single, specific concern—with full auditability so you can trust the results.
+Then we run massively parallel AI-powered code checks—each focused on a single, specific concern—with full auditability so you can trust the results.

 ### What Makes Threadline Different?